-- Lists and Listicles – Everyone likes a good list.
-You’ve seen the titles: “7 Types of Authority Content for Any Niche“, “9 Successful Techniques for Making Money from Podcasting,” and “8 Must-Have Ingedients of a Successful Blog Post“.
+Everyone likes a good list.
+You’ve seen the titles: “14 Types of Authority Content“, “9 Successful Techniques for Making Money from Podcasting,” and “23 World Class Marketers Share Their Best Marketing Tips For 2020.”
 A listicle is a list that reads like an article, like this blog post you are reading right now.

 As stated earlier, this is not an exhaustive list of types of website content, but this is a good place to start.
 Incorporate as many of these as you can into your content marketing strategy.

 Are you ready to boost your authority?
 Looking for ways to expand your reach and deliver the best content for your niche audience?
 Download my free report, “14 Types of Authority Content“.
 Learn the seven types of content that will keep your audience coming back for more and instantly make you an authority they can rely on.